 The group of anthropoid primates which migrated into Africa via the Horn of Africa interbred with other anthropoid primates native to Africa, giving rise the varied species of pre-human hominids we know existed in and were native to Africa (including the Australopithecines and Paleoafricans).

 Once the Indian plate collided with Eurasia, early pre-human hominids migrated west (otherwise blocked by the the Himalayan Mountains).
-I believe that pre-human hominids continued to evolve in the bottom red circled area in Image 4, in the areas of Northwestern India, Pakistan, Afghanistan, Iran and Turkmenistan.
+I think that the scientific evidence supports that pre-human hominids continued to evolve in the general red area in Image 3, in the areas of Northwestern India, Pakistan, Afghanistan, Iran and Turkmenistan.
 I believe that this area is home of the source population for archaic hominins ancestral to the Homo sapien lineage.

-From this original Eurasian source population evolved archaic Homo sapiens, one group split off (brown line), moved through the Middle East, through the Sinai and into Africa (at a time when no Red Sea existed - Image 5).
-In Africa, this archaic Homo sapien group interbred with an archaic hominin group known as the Paleoafricans, an archaic lineage genetically exclusive to Native African lineages and not genetically admixed with any non-African human lineages), becoming a population of Native African Homo sapiens (i.e., Paleoafricans genetically admixed with Homo sapiens who had migrated into Africa during the last glacial maximum).
+From this original Eurasian source population evolved archaic Homo sapiens.
+A group split off (dark brown line) from the original Eurasian source population, moved through the Middle East, through the Sinai and into Africa (at a time when no Red Sea existed - Image 4).
+In Africa, this archaic Homo sapien group interbred with an archaic hominin group known as the Paleoafricans, an archaic lineage genetically exclusive to Native African lineages and not genetically admixed with any non-African human lineages, and possibly with Homo ergaster (also a lineage exclusive to Africa), becoming a population of Native African Homo sapiens (i.e., Paleoafricans genetically admixed with Homo sapiens who had migrated into Africa during the last glacial maximum).

-The remaining group (containing an undifferentiated Mongolid and Amerindian genetic cluster) turned east (light purple line) moving deeper into Russia and Asia.
-Later this group split, one group continuing east (orange line) in Russian Siberia (which would become the Siberian and Amerindian genetic cluster), while the other group turned south (green line) into East Asia (becoming the Mongolid genetic cluster) as the Himalayan Mountains [Image 6] did not significantly block migration into East Asia from the northeast at this time.
+The remaining population of the Homo sapien-Neanderthal hybrid group (containing a not yet fully differentiated Mongolid and Amerindian genetic cluster) turned east moving deeper into Russia and Asia.
+This group later split, one group continuing east (orange line) deeper into Eastern Siberia (which would become the Siberian and Amerindian genetic cluster), while the other group turned south (yellow line) into East Asia (becoming the Mongolid genetic cluster which interbred with Homo erectus pekinesis and possibly other hominins indigenous to East Asia).
+The Himalayan Mountains [Image 5] did not significantly block migration into East Asia from the northeast at this time.

 This scenario for the origin and migrations of Homo sapiens fits the newest Chinese model of human origins, fits my own genetic data, and fits what we currently know about population genetic clusters.